 Alpha Picks removes human bias entirely.
 No analyst can fall in love with a stock or hold too long for emotional reasons.
 The algorithm buys when the numbers say buy and sells when the rating drops—systematic, unemotional, consistent.

 Re-recommendations are particularly powerful.
-When the model picks a stock twice, average returns jump from 44% to 216%.
+When the model picks a stock twice, returns increase significantly.

 Best For